Author: Jean Fang, Product Manager, FIME

 *EMV® is a registered trademark in the U.S. and other countries and an unregistered trademark elsewhere.
 The EMV trademark is owned by EMVCo, LLC.

-Jean Fang, Product Manager, FIME
+Responses by Jean Fang, Product Manager, FIME